tierratechnologies/logmate.co.nz/content/products/drivers-logbook.md

 The App itself simplifies keeping an accurate logbook; something that is error prone at the best of times.
 It also alleviates the admin associated with the distribution of completed Shift entries to all Employers and Facilitators.

+## Dedicated Admin

+As a Driver you will have access to your own [Driver Admin portal](https://driver.logmate.co.nz), which will allow you to:

+- View real-time logbook compliance information
+- Easily search and export your logbook history
+- Manage your vehicles and operators
+- Manage your account, subscription and billing

 ## Key Benefits

 {{< products/logbook-benefits >}}